acquia/blt/docs/alternative-environment-tips/docksal.md

 `drush sql:sync @sitegroup.siteid @self`.

 For more, read the [extended blog post](https://blog.docksal.io/docksal-and-acquia-blt-1552540a3b9f) with a walkthrough to set up a new BLT project with Docksal.

+## Settings for a Docksal-enabled CI Environment

+To continuously verify a profile installs successfully and existing sites also synchronize correctly, set two different environment-specific blt.yml files in the default site directory (`install.blt.yml` and `sync.blt.yml`).
+Each of those can contain different behat/setup configuration for installing/syncing sites and then running different sets of Behat tests on each.
+You can then have a Docksal command `fin test-environment` which accepts an argument meant to be the environment indicator.
+That command in turn can run `fin blt setup --environment=$1` && `fin blt tests --environment=$1`, which will setup the site according to configuration as well as run tests against that site according to the same set of configuration.